Desmond Mason: Artwork

 Mason majored in studio art in college, and at one point considered becoming an art teacher.
 He works with a variety of media, such as oil paint, acrylic paint, watercolors, and ceramics.
 In 2004, he founded the Desmond Mason Art Show, which supports a variety of charitable organizations.
 His works have been on display at museums and galleries, such as the Gaylord-Pickens Oklahoma Heritage Museum.

 Mason has been described as an abstract expressionist.
 "I paint by emotion so everything I create is a piece of me to some extent", he said in 2013.

 Mason helped make a series of art murals in Milwaukee following the Bucks’ NBA championship win in 2021.

+Legal issues

+On May 7, 2026, Mason was arrested in Oklahoma City on charges of committing felony theft in Texas.
+In a statement issued by the Melissa Police Department in Collin County, Texas, a couple filed a police report in January 2026 where they admitted to paying Mason $9822.86 in March 2025 to frame a piece of sports memorabilia.
+This memorabilia and its associated authentication documents, which Mason obtained and then repeatedly failed to deliver to the couple, were acknowledged to be valued at around $40,000.
+As of May 13, 2026, Mason remains in custody and is currently being held without bond.